 - If you have received an award on which you will be building a fabrication (or adding to an existing work-in-progress fabrication), please contact the Office of Insurance and Purchasing Services.

-Requests for the expenditure of a fabricated equipment item on any sponsored project award must be submitted to the Property Accounting Specialist prior to the assembly and capitalization of the item, regardless as to whether the fabricated equipment item was included in the original proposal budget.
+Requests for the expenditure of a fabricated equipment item on any sponsored project award must be submitted to the Property Accounting Specialist at [email protected] prior to the assembly and capitalization of the item, regardless as to whether the fabricated equipment item was included in the original proposal budget.

 The University owns the property title to all fabricated equipment, unless specifically stated otherwise in the applicable sponsored award terms and conditions.
 PIs and departments cannot authorize University-owned equipment to be transferred, delivered, or sold without prior approval from both the Office of Insurance and Purchasing Services and Office of Sponsored Projects.